 - The treatment of some forms of cancer.

-Are there different types of antithyroid medicines?
+Are there different types of antithyroid medication for hyperthyroidism?

 The most commonly used antithyroid medicine in the UK is carbimazole, followed by propylthiouracil.
 Carbimazole and propylthiouracil belong to a group (class) of medicines called thionamides.
 Thionamides have similar actions on the thyroid gland.

 Thyroxine (also known as T4) is a body chemical (hormone) made by the thyroid gland.
-It is carried round the body in the bloodstream.
+It is carried around the body in the bloodstream.
 It helps to keep the body's functions (the metabolism) working at the correct pace.
 Many cells and tissues in the body need thyroxine to keep them working correctly.

 'Hyperthyroidism' means an overactive thyroid gland.
 When the thyroid gland is overactive it makes too much thyroxine.
 The extra thyroxine causes many of the body's functions to speed up.
 (In contrast, if you have hypothyroidism, you make too little thyroxine.
 This causes many of the body's functions to slow down.)